Applications are closed and will re-open in 2024. Sign up to job alerts below to be the first to find out when.

 Lancashire Police Cadet motto – ‘Let’s Go Cadets’

-Are you aged between 13 – 18 years old and feel motivated by the motto ‘Let’s Go Cadets’?
+Are you aged between 13 – 18 years old and want to take part in fun activities that make a difference?
 If so, a place on our Police Cadet Scheme might be the perfect opportunity for you.

 It might be that you would like to see if a career in the police service is for you, or perhaps you really want to make a difference in the community where you live.
 You can be a shining example of the positive contribution young people can make to keep Lancashire safe.